rudylee/blog-octopress/source/_posts/2013-09-13-zeus-inside-vagrant.markdown

 - Ruby on Rails
 ---

 I have been using Vagrant as my development environment for the last couple weeks.
-It has been helpful as I prefer to use Linux as my development environment and I can only use Windows at my workplace.
-With Vagrant, I can easily set up new Linux machine, install Vim plus all the plugins and also have completely separate machine for each project.
+It has been very helpful as I prefer to use Linux as my development environment and I can only use Windows at my workplace.
+With Vagrant, I can easily set up new Linux machine, install Vim plus all the plugins and completely separate development machine for each project.

 Today, I was trying to use Zeus to speed up my Rspec test inside one of the Rails projects.
 I found this gem through a screencast by Ryan Bates about Fast Test.